-Najla El Zein’s artworks explore the relationship between form, use, space, and emotion.
-El Zein’s approach is rooted in her personal observations and experiences as she stresses the importance of expression through creation.
-“Design has been a way for me to dissect and analyze every emotion, every thought, every impression, putting a form to it, test it, touch it, get closer to it.
+Najla El Zein’s artworks explore the relationship between form, use, and space.
+El Zein’s approach is rooted in her personal observations and experiences as she stresses the importance of the expression through the creation of objects.
+“Designs have been a way for me to dissect and analyze every emotion, every thought, every impression, putting a form to it, test it, touch it, get closer to it.
 Physically making it to be experienced the way I had experienced it,” she states.

 She lives and works in Amsterdam, the Netherlands.